GA Anderson writes about mystical and psychological symbol interpretations and how to apply them to your dreams.

 For example, notice that he leans toward his audience when he wants to emphasize what he is saying and how he leans back and speaks conversationally when he is just presenting narration that ties his story together.

 These all are methods a good storyteller uses to perform and not just recite his story so that he can draw his listeners into the tale he is sharing.

-He does not exaggerate..
+He does not exaggerate.
 There are no big booms or frantic flailings.
-He is a maestro who is leading his audience.
+He is a maestro who leads his audience.

 My Scary Story Example

 Here is an excerpt from one of the tales that I often share with my own audiences.